phelpsh/Catalog-App/README.md

 + From the VM interface (vagrant ssh)
 + cd /vagrant
 + cd catalog
++ copy the files listed below to this location
 + ls (to check filenames)
 + run using: python project.py
 + runs in localhost:5000